FTSE hits 7-wk high in cautious trading ahead of ECB meeting

 “Although initially viewed as a bit lacklustre, an improvement in parcel delivery numbers which have hindered performance for so long, are being well received,” Mike van Dulken, head of research at Accendo Markets, said.

-“The fundamental appeal of the UK life and savings companies is underpinned by low interest rate risk, solid growth dynamics and attractive dividend profiles,” analysts at Credit Suisse said in the note.

-Mid-cap Oxford Instruments slumped 29 percent after saying it expected higher revenue for the second half, but would fall short of market expectations due to weak trading in Russia and Japan.
-(Editing by Toby Chopra)
+Mid-cap Oxford Instruments slumped 26 percent after saying it expected higher revenue for the second half, but would fall short of market expectations due to weak trading in Russia and Japan.
+(Reporting by Atul Prakash; editing by Keith Weir)